Systems Administrator

 Entry requirements

 There are no specific requirements to become a systems administrator.
-However, you usually need at least one of:
+However, you usually need:

 Systems administrators may have also a diploma in systems administration, while database administrators may have a diploma in database administration.